Warning: This article was co-written by an artificial intelligence. Or perhaps it wrote it entirely. By now, who can tell?

 One CEO (strangely proud to admit it) said, "I no longer make a decision without consulting ORACLE-9, our proprietary system.
 It would be like driving blindfolded on the highway.
 My shareholders would fire me immediately."

 A company conducted an "off the record" experiment: secretly disabling AI systems for 72 hours.
 The results?
-Almost total decision paralysis.
+Almost total decision-making paralysis.
 Interminable meetings with no conclusions.
 Managers unable to interpret their own data.
 Three days of pure chaos until the systems were reactivated under the guise of a "completed update."

 The most common reaction?
 Relief.
 Not panic over the demonstrated dependence, but deep gratitude for the return of "support."